I Remember Helen

 Doug's and Robin's bedtime one evening when Rod must've been working.

-I can't tell whether this was taken at the Monroe Avenue or the Teays Valley residence.
+It appears to me that this was taken at the Monroe Avenue residence, but it could have been in Teays Valley.
 Photo by Adrian Gwin

 Douglas C. Dunlap, 54, of Alderson, died Wednesday, Feb.
 16, 2005.